mikemintz/react-rethinkdb/README.md

 capabilities.
 It is quite popular, it is the second most starred database on GitHub after Redis.

+## Is this secure?

+Although it seems quite insecure to run database queries directly from the frontend, all queries should be validated by [rethinkdb-websocket-server] before they are forwarded to RethinkDB.
+From its README:

+> As you are developing, incoming queries that don't validate against the
+> whitelist will be logged to console in a format that you can copy and paste
+> directly into your JavaScript source file.
+For dynamic queries, you'll likely
+> want to generalize the pattern using `function(actual, refs, session)` terms,
+> `RQ.ref()` terms, and the `.validate()` method.

+See [`examples/chat/`] for an
+example app that has user authentication and query validation in the backend.

+Most of the query validation logic can be found in [`QueryValidator.js`].

 ## How do I use this?

 Check out the [`examples/`] folder in this repository for fully-working React